-Malagasy women face a 1 in 45 lifetime risk of maternal death, and almost 1 in 5 children in the regions where we work dying before their fifth birthday.
-Addressing unmet reproductive health needs can reduce maternal and child mortality by up to 30% within this context.
+Malagasy women face a 1 in 45 lifetime risk of maternal death, and almost 1 in 5 children in the regions where we work die before their 5th birthday.
+Addressing unmet reproductive health needs within this context can reduce maternal and child mortality by up to 30%.

-Our community-based model
+A community-based model

 We also partner with Marie Stopes Madagascar’s mobile outreach teams to offer long-acting reversible contraceptives on a quarterly basis, and our community-based distributors in the Velondriake area have been trained to provide antenatal and postnatal education.

 Part of an integrated approach